-Whether it’s a car, truck or motorbike, an uphill start can be a one of the most difficult manouevres to learn.
+Whether it’s a car, truck or motorbike, an uphill start can be one of the most difficult manouevres to learn.

 A hill start is one of the hardest manoeuvres for learner drivers in manual vehicles to get right.
 In an automatic it’s easier, but you still need to make sure you don’t roll back (unless you have a hill-hold feature in your car that holds the brakes automatically).
 It’s also made more challenging by new hydraulic handbrakes that work by pushing a button rather than pulling up a lever or handle.

 While newer vehicles tend to be easier to do hill starts, if you have an old vehicle then you’ll need to practice more.

 Whenever you move away after being stationary you need to indicate your intentions (if relevant) and check your mirrors and over your shoulder(s).

 Doing an uphill start in an automatic vehicle